iplax13/BSC-Honeypot/readme.md

 ## Pack Content:

 1. Simple Code
-    - Just the owner can sell, burn adress to owner
+    - Just the owner can sell, burn adress to owner.

 2. Advanced Code
-    - Just the owner can sell, burn adress to owner, inflated starting price (tips in the txt "help"), whitelist some address (for make more legit when sell), timer for ban sales (the token is legit at the beginning)
+    - Just the owner can sell, burn adress to owner, inflated starting price (tips in the txt "help"), whitelist some address (for make more legit when sell), timer for ban sales (the token is legit at the beginning).
     - OBS: You can disable any feature just let me know when you send me the email or do it yourself with the tutorial help (more information in the video).

 3. Legit Functions